 Electronic Drum Head Types

 Mylar heads use the same type of material that is commonly used on acoustic drums.
 These are much closer to the feel of a drum than rubber heads.
-However, keep in mind that they are generally louder than the more high-end heads (Mesh or Silicone).

 How Electronic Drum Sets Work

-Electronic drum sets are composed of the following: a drum module (also referred to as the ‘brain‘) and drum pads.
+Electronic drum sets are composed of the following: a drum module (also referred to as the “brain”) and drum pads.

 Each of the drum and cymbal pads connects to the drum module.
 You can then use the drum module to:

-Choose your sounds: You can choose what type of drum kit, percussion set, or other musical sounds that you want to use.
+Choose your sounds: You can choose what type of drum kit, percussion set, or other musical sounds you want to use.
 Some modules will allow for individual customization and adding your own samples.

 Sensitivity and layers: With sensitivity settings, you can control what force is required to trigger your sounds.
-Some pads can be very sensitive and allow for dual layering, so when you hit a pad lightly it will trigger one sound and trigger another when it is hit harder.
+Some pads can be very sensitive and allow for dual layering, so when you hit a pad lightly, it will trigger one sound and trigger another when it is hit harder.

-USB ports, Midi and Audio connections: If you plan on using your module to connect to a computer, interface, or other instruments, then make sure to check what type of connections are available.
+USB ports, MIDI, and audio connections: If you plan on using your module to connect to a computer, interface, or other instruments, then make sure to check what type of connections are available.